minecraftforum/rules-archive/rules/servers/rules.markdown

 * Do not use an existing clan's name for a new clan name
 * Each clan is allowed only 1 topic
 * Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil

+### Minecraft Realms

+* Do not advertise servers that are not Realm servers here

 ### Server Types